vijaisuria/scoe-course-regirstation-php/README.md

 - **Course Listing**: View available courses with details such as title, description, and available slots.
 - **Registration**: Students can register for courses, and administrators can manage registrations.
 - **Admin Panel**: Admins have access to an admin dashboard to manage courses, student registrations, and user accounts.
+- **User Profile**: Allows the user to upload their profile photos and authenticate Aadhaar number.

 ## Installation